datasciencegrok/datasciencegrok/README.md

 ---

 ## 🚀 About Me
-data science approachable, exciting, and educational for everyone!
+I'm Harshit Mishra, data science autodidactic who dedicated to make data science approachable, exciting, and educational for everyone!

 🤷‍♂️ What to Expect: